fluxninja/aperture/docs/content/concepts/auto-scale/components/auto-scaler.md

   Controller can be configured for either scaling in or out and defines the criteria that determine when to scale.
 Controllers process one or more input signals to compute a desired scale value.
-By configuring Controllers, you can fine-tune the auto-scaling behavior to meet the specific needs of your service.
+By configuring Controllers, you can fine-tune the auto scaling behavior to meet the specific needs of your service.
 See [Gradient Controller](#gradient-controller) for more details.
 - A scale-in Controller is active only when it's output is smaller than the actual scale value.
 A scale-out Controller is active only when it's output is